-From the famous museums to iconic entertainment hubs, here are ten must-see places in London on your next visit!
+From the famous museums to iconic entertainment hubs, here are eleven must-see places in London on your next visit!

 If you wish to explore London the best way, you should not miss landmarks like the Buckingham Palace, British Museum, and more.
 Here are 11 such places that should be on your checklist for a perfect holiday.
 These places include: